peejaywk/MS3-CoinCollector/README.md

     Amazon AWS is used to host the coin images upploaded by users.
 Login the AWS and create a new Amazon S3 Bucket.

 * [Google Mail Account](https://www.google.com/intl/en-GB/gmail/about/#)

-    * Email account used to receive any queries made via the Contact Us page.
+    This is the email account used to receive any queries made via the Contact Us page.

     * To setup the Gmail account please follow the instructions posted [here](https://code-institute-room.slack.com/archives/C7JQY2RHC/p1611678109168400) on Slack.

-### Cloneing the Repository
+### Cloning the Repository

 ### Deploying to Heroku